 With over 80 recipes for the home cook from the state’s most celebrated eateries and showcasing full-color photos featuring mouth-watering dishes, famous chefs, and lots of local flavor, Hudson Valley Chef’s Table is a feast for the eyes as well as the palate.
 The delicious dishes featured here are personal histories––stories of people and place.
 Each recipe, chef profile, and photo tells its part of the story and magic of the Hudson Valley.

 Julia Sexton stepped into the role of restaurant critic for Westchester Magazine in 2007, after 15 years cooking in professional kitchens.
-She has published articles in the New York Times , Boston Globe , and several magazines.
-Her food features, reviews, and recipe-based articles for Westchester regularly appear in the New York Times food blog, What We’re Reading .
-In 2009, Sexton’s own blog, Eat Drink Post , won the CRMA Best Blog Award in all subjects.
+She has published articles in the New York Times, Boston Globe, and her food features, reviews, and recipe-based articles for Westchester regularly appear in the New York Times food blog, What We’re Reading.
+In 2009, Sexton’s own blog, Eat Drink Post, won the CRMA Best Blog Award in all subjects.
 A Hudson Valley native, she’s been a local editor of Zagat’s Westchester and Hudson Valley Restaurant Survey since 2009.